TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/reset-server.md

 **Global Support:** Yes

 **Examples:**
-- `!reset-server` - This command will wipe all settings, data and configuration for this server
+- `!reset-server` - This command will wipe all settings, data, and configuration for this server